 e0to a function.
 Also evaluate the argument expressions

 e0, the result might be an anonymous function

-f, and we have to find the definition of
+f.
+In the latter case, we need to find the definition of

 let rec f x1 ... xn = e.
 Either way, we now know the argument names